pdjr-signalk/pdjr-skplugin-devantech/README.md

   <dd>
     <p>
-    Assign the DS device a static IP address on your LAN (recommended) or use DHCP ideally with a fixed IP address allocation.
+    Assign the DS device a static IP address on your LAN (recommended) or use DHCP with a fixed IP address allocation.
     </p>
   </dd>
   <dt>TCP/IP</dt>